-- If you have any further written information you would like to be considered by the Panel you should send this to the Clerk at least three working days before the hearing.
+- If you have any further written information you would like to be considered by the Panel you should send this to the Clerk.
+This should be at least three working days before the hearing.
 The Panel will consider whether to allow additional written information to be presented at the hearing.

 - The Chairman of the Panel will guide you through the process.